About

 Welcome to the website for The Elstree Project

-The Elstree Project is an on-going oral history and research project, originally created in partnership between Howard Berry of the University of Hertfordshire and local volunteer group Elstree Screen Heritage.
-Since 2016 the project has solely been run by the University.
+The Elstree Project is an on-going oral history and research project, originally created in partnership between Howard Berry — a lecturer, filmmaker and historian at the University of Hertfordshire — and local volunteer group Elstree Screen Heritage.
+Since 2016 the project has solely been run by Howard.
+Thanks go to Paul Welsh MBE and Bob Redman for their work and contribution to the project in its formative years.

 Beginning in September 2010, veterans of major film and TV productions have been interviewed about their careers and life in the film industry.
-We have recorded interviews, hosted and organised screenings of films made at Elstree in three ‘Elstree Film Seasons’ and we have made our own films from the content in our interviews.
-Recently we worked with UH Arts to deliver a series of ‘Elstree Originals’ film screenings with live Q&A sessions with cast and crew, in partnership with StudioCanal and Elstree Studios.
+We have recorded interviews, hosted and organised screenings of films made at Elstree in six ‘Elstree Film Seasons’ and we have made our own films from the content in our interviews.
+We also worked with UH Arts to deliver a series of ‘Elstree Originals’ film screenings with live Q&A sessions with cast and crew, in partnership with StudioCanal and Elstree Studios.

 We love all the stories told by the stars and the directors, but we also want to tell the stories that you don’t normally get to hear.
 That’s why our interviews span from director Steven Spielberg to actors and crew members — everyone’s role and everyone’s story is unique and important.
 In the course of making these interviews we have discovered tales about what it really was like to work with Roger Moore on The Saint, how the backdrops were matted in for Ivanhoe, and what Elizabeth Taylor’s response was when one of the crew suggested her diamond engagement ring was from Woolworths!